Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 Conclusion

-The first thing to do is ensure that the radiator cap isn’t leaking or damaged, this can also be caused by things like cooling system issues, bad fan clutch, water pump issues, leaking coolant, a bad radiator, stuck thermostat valve, blown head gasket, and a faulty temperature sensor.
+If you’re seeing your temperature gauge go up and down while driving, there are a few things to check.
+The first thing to do is ensure that the radiator cap isn’t leaking or damaged, this can also be caused by a few other things like; cooling system issues, bad fan clutch, water pump issues, leaking coolant, a bad radiator, stuck thermostat valve, head gasket blown and a faulty temperature sensor.